wassimbouayad/shot-peening-viewer/README.md

 - Tensorflow 2.2.0
 - Tqdm 4.48.0

+It can work with other versions of these packages but it was not tested.

-For that you might type in the command line:
+To install them you might type in the command line:

 pip3 install pygame==2.0.0.dev6 numpy==1.19.1 matplotlib==3.3.0 tensorflow==2.2.0 tqdm==4.48.0